Herniated Disc Treatment That Fix & Repairs Slip-Disc Without Surgery

 So, if you want to know about your Spinal Disc’s health, ask your doctor to send you for an MRI.
 Even if they say it is only sciatica, insist on getting an MRI.
 Getting an MRI is the absolute final and best method of evaluating and ruling out a spinal disc issue.
 MRI is the gold standard in the testing for a slipped disc.
 And as such, our chiropractors may recommend an MRI test our Doctor of Chiropractic suspects you of having a Slipped Disc.

 The good news on MRI is that they do not have any harmful side effects on health.

 Herniated Disc & Hypertrophy Of Ligamentum Flavum

 Ligamentum Flavum, Latin for “Yellow Ligament,” is a unique ligament that runs from the top of your spine to the bottom.
-The ligament is in the back part of the Spinal Canal which houses the spinal cord which connects your brain to the rest of your body.
+The ligament is in the back part of the spinal canal, which houses the spinal cord, connecting your brain to the rest of your body.